ibm-cloud-docs/cis/ts-html-1xxx-errors.md

 Disable **Always Online** if using Custom Hostnames (SSL for SaaS).

-## Error 1002: DNS points to Prohibited IP
+## Error 1002: DNS points to prohibited IP
 {: #1002-error-dns}

 Common causes for 1002 errors when a DNS points to a prohibited IP address are: